In this article, explore WeChat Pay for foreigners. Uncover its access, features, and benefits for seamless transactions in China.

 One thing you’re sure to need in Japan is a bank account.
 Your employers will want you to have one, and it’ll save a lot of hassle if you do.
 That’s not a huge obstacle as the process isn’t too tricky – but you do need to get it right.
 For example, you’ll likely need a special seal, known as a hanko.
 If you’d like to know more, then you can check out our handy guide to opening a bank account in Japan.

 As well as the extra convenience of having an account set up for use while you’re in Japan, there’s also the little matter of saving yourself cash.
 Sometimes quite a bit of it.
 International transfer fees can really mount up if you aren’t careful, so a little time taken researching your options is likely to be very worthwhile.
 One option you may want to explore is a Wise borderless account.
 This gives you a way of paying and receiving in yen without the cross-border markups you’ll probably pay if you use a conventional bank account.
 There’s a single, low, upfront fee, so you know exactly where you stand.
-In fact, going the Wise route could be as much as 8x cheaper than a bank.
+In fact, going the Wise route could be help you save compared to a bank.

 What all this means in simple terms is that you can hit the ground running in Japan, and receive payments in local currency even before you’ve gotten an account with a Japanese bank.
 That makes Wise a great option for people who are setting off on their working life in Japan.